 And when their storied history is recalled, Generator is masterful.
 “I’m Running” clocks in at just over seven minutes, its extended form and rhythmic twists and turns echoing the through-composed, rococo rock of “Roundabout” or “Perpetual Change.”
 And the first half of “Final Eyes,” with its heavenly acoustic guitars and layered Anderson vocals, wouldn’t sound out of place on The Yes Album.

-Photo: Mike Coppola / Staff (courtesy Getty Images)
+Photo: Yes by Mike Coppola / Staff (courtesy Getty Images)